DATA 419 — NLP — Fall 2025

 <s> oh you bad boy you bad bad bad bad </s>

-It still doesn't make any "sense," of course, but it's more grammatically correct, as you can see.
+It still doesn't make any "sense," of course, but it's more grammatically correct.
 We never have malformed sequences like "hurt oh" or "boy me" because those bigrams never appeared in the original.

 Requirements